NatashaBaudelaire/disneyplusui/README.md

 ## Objective

 The main goal of this project was to recreate the Disney+ interface using modern web technologies, applying **HTML5, CSS3 and JavaScript (ES6+)**.
-The content is dynamically generated through The Movie Database **(TMDB)** API, which provides detailed movie information such as title, synopsis, cover image, background image, and rating, complemented by images enhanced in Photoshop for improved visual quality.
+The content is dynamically generated through The Movie Database **(TMDB)** API, which provides detailed film information such as title, synopsis, cover image, background image, and rating, complemented by images enhanced in Photoshop for improved visual quality.

 ***